ncatlab/nlab-content/pages/5/5/7/3/3755/content.md

 \end{tikzcd}
 However, note that for this diagram to commute, we require the stronger condition that $g = h$, not just that $g f = h f$.

 If this is undesirable, a weaker notion of commutativity may be asked for, in which we only ask for commutativity of parallel paths where the source is a **source** in the sense that it only has outgoing edges, and the target is a **sink** in that it only has incoming edges.
-This convention may sometimes implicitly encountered in category theory texts.
+This convention may sometimes be implicitly encountered in category theory texts.

 ## Related entries